jakimowb/enmapbox_testmigration2/doc/source/dev_section/dev_gettingstarted.rst

-2. Manage Data Sources
+2. Data Sources
 ======================

 Add Data Sources
 ----------------

 The EnMAP-Box differentiates between Raster, Vector, Spectral Libraries and other data sources.
-To add new data sources you just need to provide a file-path or other unique resource identifier via ``enmapBox.addSource(r'uri')`` ::
+To add new data sources, you just need to provide a file-path or other unique resource identifier via ``enmapBox.addSource(r'uri')`` ::

     enmapBox = EnMAPBox.instance()